harpocrates/JavaSc-heme-ript-/README.md

 ## Features

-  * _Tail recursion optimized_: The following piece of code to find the nth fibonnacci number will never produce a stack overflow because the function that is doing all the work, `fib1`, is in tail position.
+  * _Tail call optimized_: The following piece of code to find the nth fibonnacci number will never produce a stack overflow because the function that is doing all the work, `fib1`, is in tail position.

       ```scheme
       (define (fib n)